 His first significant American one-man exhibition came in 1962 at the Louisville Art Center.
 He had already had 10 such shows in Europe.
 Other Art Center exhibitions followed, and in 1965 Downing showed two-sided collages of painted strips of leather on wood.
 He also painted on roof tiles, antique barn doors, animal bones – and canvas.
 He worked in etching and lithography.

-You’ll find Downing's works in the Paris Museum of Modern Art, the Smithsonian Institution, the Museum of Modern Art in New York City, the Kentucky Museum in Bowling Green, the Speed Art Museum in Louisville and the Owensboro Museum of Fine Art.
+Downing’s works are in the Paris Museum of Modern Art, the Smithsonian American Art Museum in Washington, D.C. (a stapelage), the Museum of Modern Art in New York City, the Speed Art Museum in Louisville and the Owensboro (Kentucky) Museum of Fine Art.
 A museum dedicated to Downing is just outside Bowling Green.

 Downing is one of the subjects of Black and White: Kentucky Prints and Printmakers from the Collection of Warren and Julie Payne.